djhi/meteor-autoform-file-materialize/README.md

 ### Description ###
 Upload and manage files with autoForm for materialize

-> Important I no longer use Meteor and won't be updating this project anymore.
+> **Important** - I no longer use Meteor and won't be updating this project anymore.
 Please use https://github.com/mozfet/meteor-autoform-file-materialize which will be updated.
 Thanks to @mozfet for taking over this project.

 **Forked from [yogiben:autoform-file](https://github.com/yogiben/meteor-autoform-file)**